orchestrated-io/orcs-design-system/README.md

 All library components and files are located in `/lib`.
 Static files are located in `/assets`.

-### Viewing changes in PM / TD.
+### Viewing changes in your app.

-As an alternative to `npm link` you can run `npm run dist` and then copy the `es` folder directly into TD or PM:
+As an alternative to `npm link` you can run `npm run build` and then copy the `dist` folder directly into your app:

-`cp -R es/ ../../../team-directory/node_modules/orcs-design-system/`
+`cp -R dist/ ../../../your-app/node_modules/orcs-design-system/`

 **_This has now been been made easier with using Nodemon and a custom script.
 Read on for how to set this up._**